 I had an opportunity to try some new-to-me snack crisps from Crunchmaster.
-These snack crackers are from their line of Kids’ Crisps and come in two varieties – cheesy (okay, cheezy) and grammy, which are crispy thin graham crisps.
+These snack crackers are from their line of Kids' Crisps and come in two varieties - cheesy (okay, cheezy) and grammy, which are crispy thin graham crisps.
 Both flavors are oven-baked and are gluten and peanut free.
-While we don’t know yet if our son will have to deal with food allergies I have several mama friends who battle allergies or gluten intolerance on a daily basis and are always on the lookout for convenient allergy and GF friendly snacks.
+While we don't know yet if our son will have to deal with food allergies I have several mama friends who battle allergies or gluten intolerance on a daily basis and are always on the lookout for convenient allergy and GF friendly snacks.
+I plan to do food sensitivity lab testing at home for me and my family.
 So, I was more than willing to try these out and share them with all of you.

 Here's a peek at the Nutrition Facts for both varieties, Grammy on the left, Cheezy on the right.
 You can also find more information and full ingredients list right here!
 I love that these have large serving sizes for only 120 calories.

 I tried Cheezy Crisps first!
 The box tells me that these are peanut free, oven-baked, gluten free, made with real cheese, and made with 22 grams of whole grains.

 Here's the back of the box, promising that the snacks contained within are full of lots of good stuff, not a lot of bad stuff, and bursting with real cheese flavor.
 Well, let's rip into this box and see if they live up to the hype, shall we?

 The little cheesy crisp triangles tumbled out of the box.
 I got a mild hit of a cheesy aroma when I took a sniff.
 The cheese appears to be baked directly into the cracker and there's not excessive "cheese powder" on the outside, which makes me happy.
 No worry of extra cheesy fingers when eating them.